awsteiner/o2scl/doc/o2scl/sphinx/hdf.rst

 :ref:`hist_2d <hist_2d>`.

 O₂scl formats complicated data types for HDF I/O by combining basic data into groups.
-For that reason, one cannot use O\
-:sub:`2`\ scl to read or write HDF files where groups have the same name as a dataset in the current HDF id.
+For that reason, one cannot use O₂scl to read or write HDF files where groups have the same name as a dataset in the current HDF id.
 All O₂scl groups in HDF files come with a fixed-length string named ``o2scl_type``, which refers to the type of object which has been